GavRobbs/zippy/README.md

 ## What is This?

 A C++ web application framework with an embedded server for Linux.
-It is ~~single-threaded~~ **multithreaded**, non-blocking and supports HTTP 1.1.
-It's not super optimized, because its more for learning purposes, but feel free to fork it and go crazy.
+It uses a non-blocking event loop and supports HTTP 1.1.
+It's not super optimized, because its more for learning purposes, but feel free to fork it and optimize away.
 The API looks a bit like a mix between Django and Node.js, but in C++.

 ## Why?